bugsbrog/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It lets you add routes to your app so that you can only change a single parameter in the URL.

 1. How would you explain form validation to someone who has never programmed before?

+If a form field is empty, it alerts a message.

 1. In 1-2 sentences, define end to end testing.

+End to end testing focuses on User Interface and "mimics how a user might interact with an app".

 ## Instructions